-A collection of design tips and miscellaneous how-tos for designing dashboards in Dundas BI.
+A collection of design tips and miscellaneous how-tos for designing dashboards, reports, and other views in Dundas BI.

 2. Brush editor